 “I thought of making the trip a zoological one only, but in Rio de Janeiro I learned there was a chance of our doing a work of geographical importance,” Roosevelt later wrote.

-This extremely rare .38 caliber Smith & Wesson Double Action 4th Model Bicycle revolver as some amazing engraving from the shop of L.D.
+This extremely rare .38 caliber Smith & Wesson Double Action 4th Model Bicycle revolver has some amazing engraving from the shop of L.D.
 Nimschke or by the master engraver himself.
+This revolver is from the Tom Selleck Collection.

 Roosevelt, despite the risks, wanted to take on the River of Doubt.
 The director of the American Museum of Natural History, a sponsor of the original expedition, warned against the danger.